Ed Blackwell

-Edward Joseph Blackwell (October 10, 1929 – October 7, 1992) was an American jazz drummer, best known known for his work with saxophonist Ornette Coleman.

-Biography

-Blackwell was born in New Orleans on October 10, 1929.
-His career began there in the 1950s, where he played in a bebop quintet with pianist Ellis Marsalis and clarinetist Alvin Batiste and briefly toured with Ray Charles.
-The second line brass band music of New Orleans greatly influenced Blackwell's drumming style.
-He has also credited his inspiration for playing the drums to his time growing up trying to mimic and match the sounds of his older sisters tap dancing.
-He would use pots and pans, and old trash cans until he finally received his first drum.

-Blackwell first came to national attention as a member of Ornette Coleman's quartet around 1960, when he took over for Billy Higgins during Coleman's residency at the Five Spot Café in Manhattan.
+Edward Joseph Blackwell (October 10, 1929 – October 7, 1992) was an American jazz drummer, best known for his work with saxophonist Ornette Coleman.
+Blackwell first came to national attention as a member of Coleman's quartet around 1960, when he took over for Billy Higgins during a residency at the Five Spot Café in Manhattan.
 Blackwell became a pioneering free jazz drummer, fusing New Orleans and African rhythms with bebop.
 Blackwell later toured and recorded extensively with fellow Coleman veterans Don Cherry, Charlie Haden, and Dewey Redman, both individually and as the quartet Old and New Dreams.

-In 1973, Blackwell became an artist in residence at Wesleyan University in Middletown, Connecticut.

-In 1981, Blackwell performed at the Woodstock Jazz Festival, held in celebration of the tenth anniversary of the Creative Music Studio, alongside Mark Helias, Carlos Ward, and Graham Haynes.

 Life and career

 Early life

-Blackwell was born on October 10, 1929, in New Orleans, and grew in the city’s Garden District.
+Blackwell was born on October 10, 1929, in New Orleans, and grew in the city's Garden District.
 Blackwell grew up in a family rich with diverse indigenous musical tradition, as well as connections to prominent musicians and the recording industry in New Orleans and the surrounding areas.
-The music of “Dizzy” Gillespie and Charlie Parker, supplied by Blackwell’s older brothers, fostered an early interest in jazz; as well as, the percussive influence of dance as seen in the clubs of New Orleans and from his sister who tap danced.
+The music of “Dizzy” Gillespie and Charlie Parker, supplied by Blackwell's older brothers, fostered an early interest in jazz.
+The second line brass band music of New Orleans also greatly influenced Blackwell's drumming style.
+He has also credited his inspiration for playing the drums to his time growing up trying to mimic and match the sounds of his older sisters tap dancing.
+He would use pots and pans, and old trash cans until he finally received his first drum.

 Blackwell began studying under Wilbur Hogan and learned to read music as well as the basics of drumming.
-This encouraged Blackwell joined his high school’s drum corps.
+This encouraged Blackwell to join his high school's drum corps.
 Blackwell did not begin playing the drum set until his first professional gig at the age of 19.